How to Test for Krabbe Disease?

 |Difficulty swallowing\secretions||Suction machine|

 ***This is not meant to be an all-inclusive list***

 Late-Onset Krabbe Disease

 This section covers when a diagnosis of Krabbe disease occurs in children over the age of 3 and into adulthood.
 Symptoms of KD can be relatively slow to present in this form.
 The reason a slow progression of symptoms occurs can be attributed to 2 things: (1) 170 pathogenic variants have been identified accounting for different severities.
-(2) The later the onset of symptoms the more time our brain’s development reaches full potential.
+(2) The older a patient reaches before symptoms are present, the more time a patient’s brain is given to reach full development.
 Completely myelinated cells in the human brain takes progressively more time to exhibit symptoms of deterioration.
 Below we have provided an overview of symptoms in late-onset KD:

 |Childhood Symptoms||Adulthood Symptoms|